 Eager to prove himself, Joe secured prime time residencies at the renown Jason Aldean, Luke Bryan, and Florida Georgia Line music venues, quickly winning over downtown Nashville.
 His energy, stage presence, and charm were undeniable, but Joe knew his ultimate purpose was to create the hits he so effortlessly delivered.
 Joe spent the next 3 years sharpening his craft, collaborating with other writers, and carving out his own identity as an artist while continuing to be of the most sought-after Honkey Tonk performers.

-Today, Joe has never been closer to his dream of pursuing a publishing deal and writing music full time.
-With his music at the center, an incredible producer able to deliver Joe’s signature country sound - red dirt with a little rock and roll - and a determined manager, there is no shortage of the songs that will take him there.
-His first single with his new team, “Chainsmoking”, landed him in good company with some of Country’s biggest names on Spotify’s, “New Music Nashville” editorial playlist.
-Since its release at the beginning of this year, Joe has been invited to open for Jimmie Allen, Tyler Farr, Mitchell TenPenny, and Matt Stell.
+Today, Joe has never been closer to his dream of pursuing a publishing deal and touring full time.
+With his music at the center, a producer able to deliver Joe’s signature country sound - red dirt with a little rock and roll - and a close-knit writing team, there is no shortage of the songs that will take him there.
+His first single of this year, “Chainsmoking”, landed him in good company with some of Country’s biggest names on Spotify’s, “New Music Nashville” editorial playlist.
+Since its release, Joe has been invited to open for Jimmie Allen, Tyler Farr, Mitchell TenPenny, and Matt Stell.